whoisalireza/whoisalireza/README.md

 ### Hi there 👋

-I'm Alireza Chahardori, I live in Hamburg, Germany and I am a Student at Hamburg University of Technology (TUHH).
+I'm Alireza Chahardori, I live in Hamburg, Germany and I am a Student of Computer Science at Hamburg University of Technology (TUHH).

 Among my interests are: